-You know that scene in Pride & Prejudice where Elizabeth Bennet visits Mr. Darcy’s house, finds his man drawer and is like “Oh, my, he even has 9-Volts….
+You know that scene in Pride & Prejudice where Elizabeth Bennet visits Mr. Darcy’s house, finds a random junk drawer in his house and is like “Oh my, he even has 9-Volts….
 Please, Darcy, take me now.”

 For one thing, this guy was so sick the only place he’d be taking anyone would be the royal infirmary ward.
 For another thing, he’s already been dead 3,000 years.
 Still, his afterlife estate is far more impressive than the whole of Pemberley, I’d daresay, batteries included or not.